Revenger (TV series)

-Revenger (stylized in all caps) is a 2023 Japanese original anime television series animated by Ajia-do Animation Works and produced by Nitroplus and Shochiku.
-Set i Japan, the series follows a samurai named Raizo Kurima who crossses paths with hitmen known as Revengers after being betrayed by his superiors.
-It is set for run for twelve episodes.
+Revenger (stylized in all caps) is an original Japanese anime television series animated by Ajiado and produced by Nitroplus and Shochiku.
+Set in Japan, the series follows a samurai named Raizo Kurima who crosses paths with hitmen known as Revengers after being betrayed by his superiors.
+It aired from January to March 2023.

 Premise

-Raizo Kurima is a hitman working for the organization Revengers, which takes revenge on behalf those who have no power.
+Raizo Kurima is a hitman working for the organization Revengers, which takes revenge on behalf of those who have no power.
 The group works at the "Ribenjiya" store that acts as a general store on the outside, while hiding the Revengers organization beneath the surface.
 Kurima's coworkers include a physician with destructive impulses, a beautiful and androgynous young man who is both cruel and innocent, a gambler who loves money and alcohol, and an intelligent lacquer craftsman.
 The five men start to build a strange friendship through working together.